5T33Z0/OC-Little-Translated/01. Adding Fake Devices/Ambient Light Sensor (ALS0)/README.md

 }
 ```

-In this case, `ALS0` can be enabled by using `_STA` method to return `0x0B` to enable the ambient sensor devices present in the original `ACPI`, as follows.
+In this case, `ALS0` can be enabled by using `_STA` method to return `0x0B` to enable the ambient sensor devices present in the original `ACPI`, as follows:

 ```swift
 DefinitionBlock ("", "SSDT", 2, "OCLT", "ALSD", 0)